fadion/aria/README.md

 end
 ```

-Keep in mind that Aria doesn't provide tail call optimization, as Go doesn't support it.
+Keep in mind that Aria doesn't provide tail call optimization, as Go still doesn't support it.
+That would allow for more memory efficient recursion, especially when creating large stacks.

 ### Arrow Functions